Dark matter and radiative neutrino masses in conversion-driven scotogenesis: Results and Discussion

 To derive constraints on the scotogenic model from searches for new physics at the LHC, we use SModelS~2.2.1~\cite{Alguero:2021dig}, employing the interface of micrOMEGAs~\cite{Barducci:2016pcb} for the computation of cross sections and decay tables.
 Since the $N_k$ are gauge singlets and have small Yukawas, their production rates are heavily suppressed compared to the doublet scalars.
 For the case $m_H < m_A,m_{H^+}$, the signature of the model is missing transverse energy since the heavier scalars promptly decay into the neutral $H$.
 As the lightest doublet scalar $H$ predominantly decays into a pair of neutral particles (an active neutrino and $N$) its decay length does not affect its signature.
 Such missing-energy signatures are typical for a wide variety of DM models.
 Interestingly, this part of the parameter space of interest is not challenged by any search implemented in SModelS.
 The most relevant searches are Refs.~\cite{ATLAS:2021moa,ATLAS:2019lff,ATLAS:2019wgx,CMS:2021edw,CMS:2017moi}.

-In contrast, the scenario $m_{H^+} < m_A,m_H$ can lead to striking signatures of long-lived particles at the LHC\@, as $H^+$ can only decay through the suppressed Yukawa interactions.
+In contrast, the scenario $m_{H^+} < m_A,m_H$ can lead to striking signatures of long-lived particles at the LHC\@, as $H^+$ can decay only through the suppressed Yukawa interactions.
 With the small Yukawas and mass splittings required for conversion-driven freeze-out, the lifetime of $H^+$ can become very long.
 For decay lengths larger than the size of the detector, $H^+$ is likely to traverse the entire detector leading to the signature of highly ionizing tracks and anomalous time-of-flight measurements, commonly denoted as heavy stable charged particles (HSCPs).
 For decay lengths compatible with the size of the inner detector, disappearing track or displaced lepton searches are most sensitive.
 Figure~\ref{fig:plotsHpL} (bottom) shows the respective exclusion at 95\% CL, obtained from SModelS\@.
 The two isolated exclusion regions above and below $\sim 1\,$m stem from HSCP~\cite{ATLAS:2019gqq, CMS:2015lsu, CMS:2013czn} and disappearing track~\cite{ATLAS:2017oal} searches, respectively.
-In addition, we display the decay length of the four benchmark points in the conversion-driven freeze-out region shown in the top panel of figure~\ref{fig:plotsHpL} spanning values of $\Delta m$ between 1 and 8\,GeV, the latter of which is very close to the boundary of the conversion-driven freeze-out region.
-As can be seen, intermediate values for $\Delta m$ provide a observable signal in disappearing track searches, already excluding a small portion of the parameter.
+In addition, we display five contours of constant $\Delta m$ in the conversion-driven freeze-out region solving for $\Omega h^2=0.12$.
+The region close to its boundary corresponds to the smallest lifetimes shown.
+On the other hand, HSPC searches are sensitive only for $\Delta m$ well below a GeV.
+As can be seen, intermediate values for $\Delta m$ provide an observable signal in disappearing track searches, already excluding a small portion of the parameter.

-Towards larger $\Delta m$ -- and thus smaller lifetimes -- disappearing-track searches are less sensitive, requiring a hit in a minimal number of layers in the inner detector.
+Toward larger $\Delta m$ -- and thus smaller lifetimes -- disappearing-track searches are less sensitive, requiring a hit in a minimal number of layers in the inner detector.
 Displaced lepton searches are more promising to tackle this region of parameter space.
-However, the ATLAS displaced lepton search, Ref.~\cite{ATLAS:2020wjh}, implemented in SModelS, does not provide sensitivity, being interpreted for a large mass splitting between the mother particle and DM and hence for relatively hard leptons.
+However, the ATLAS displaced lepton search, Ref.~\cite{ATLAS:2020wjh}, implemented in SModelS, does not provide sensitivity, being interpreted for a large mass splitting between the mother particle and DM and, hence, for relatively hard leptons.
 In our considered scenario, the displaced lepton from $H^-\to N \ell$ is rather soft due to the small mass splitting $\Delta m$.